23 (number): In geometry

 Conway and Sloane provided constructions of the Leech lattice from all other 23 Niemeier lattices.

 Twenty-three four-dimensional crystal families exist within the classification of space groups.
-These are accompanied by six enantiomorphic forms, which maximizes the total count to twenty-nine crystal families.
-In three dimensions, five cubes can be arranged to form twenty-three free pentacubes, or twenty-nine distinct one-sided pentacubes (counting reflections).
+These are accompanied by six enantiomorphic forms, maximizing the total count to twenty-nine crystal families.
+Five cubes can be arranged to form twenty-three free pentacubes, or twenty-nine distinct one-sided pentacubes (with reflections).

-There are 23 three-dimensional uniform polyhedra that are cell facets inside uniform 4-polytopes that are not part of infinite families of antiprismatic prisms and duoprisms: the five Platonic solids, the thirteen Archimedean solids, and five semiregular prisms (the triangular prism, pentagonal prism, hexagonal prism, octagonal prism, and decagonal prism).
+There are 23 three-dimensional uniform polyhedra that are cell facets inside uniform 4-polytopes that are not part of infinite families of antiprismatic prisms and duoprisms: the five Platonic solids, the thirteen Archimedean solids, and five semiregular prisms (the triangular, pentagonal, hexagonal, octagonal, and decagonal prisms).